 During a visit to Lan Su Chinese Garden, the Teahouse in the Tower of Cosmic Reflections offers visitors the ability to sit, relax, and enjoy tea while gazing into the garden.
-Operated by The Tao of Tea, the Teahouse pairs the beauty and symbolism of the garden with Chinese tea culture.
+Operated by The Tao of Tea, the two-story 50-seat Teahouse pairs the beauty and symbolism of the garden with Chinese tea culture.
 As a part of the garden, admission or membership to Lan Su is required to access the Teahouse.

 Tea presentations are in classical styles with snacks and sweets offered as complements.
 Traditional Chinese tea serving styles include a variety of teaware, chosen to enhance the art of tea.
 At the Teahouse, each tea is presented in a vessel specifically chosen to match its category and individual character.